What Is Lupus? Stages, Symptoms, & Treatment

 - Cutaneous Lupus: This form only affects the skin, but people with cutaneous lupus can later develop systemic lupus.

 - Drug-Induced Lupus: Some prescription drugs can cause lupus-type symptoms.
-Usually, major organs aren’t affected, and the symptoms will disappear when you stop taking the pills.
+Usually, major organs aren’t affected, and the symptoms will disappear within six months if you stop taking the drug.

 - Neonatal Lupus: While most infants born from mothers who have lupus are healthy, temporary lupus-type symptoms or heart defects can occur.